Weekly Goal Review Process: 25-Minute Reset

 How do I make weekly reviews a consistent habit?

 Anchor the review to an existing weekly routine, such as Sunday evening dinner cleanup or Monday morning coffee.
-Research on habit formation shows that pairing a new behavior with an established cue significantly increases adoption rates [6].
+Pairing the review with an established cue removes the decision overhead of when to do it, which is one of the main reasons new habits stall in the early weeks.
 Start with a 15-minute version if 25 minutes feels like too much, and expand once the habit is automatic.

 Should I review all goals or focus on active ones?